felixalacampagne/flactagger/README.md

 the repo as this does not happen automatically (probably incredibly naive of me to expect git to do anything like this automatically, I suppose I'm too used to the luxury of using Clearcase where changes to unmodified files are visible immediately).

+Now the local 'git push' doesn't do anything!!!
 I